fhellwig/be-safe/README.md

 2. **Architecture** - Implement a modern UI/API architecture with a Single Page Application (SPA) connected to an independently-testable Application Programming Interface (API).

-3. **User-Centric** - Adopt a mobile-first approach by acknowledging the trend that mobile devices are used in ever-increasing numbers for web access.
+3. **User-Centric** - Enable our target users to access the application on any device, involving users at every point in our process as well as during usability testing.

-4. **Devops** - Make continuous build, test, and deployment an integral part of the project workflow and couple the results directly into our product backlog.
+4. **DevOps** - Make continuous build, test, and deployment an integral part of the project workflow and couple the results directly into our product backlog.

-We will now discuss each of these principles and reference the required points outlined in the RFQ.
+Each of these principles are discussed below, along with the required points outlined in the RFQ.

 ### 2.1 The Team